 - Over time, the Alliance and the wider world have developed in ways that NATO's founders could not have envisaged, and these changes have been reflected in each and every strategic document that NATO has ever produced.

-Over time and since 1949, the decision-making process with regard to the Strategic Concept has evolved, but ultimately it is the North Atlantic Council (NAC) that adopts the Alliance’s strategic documents.
-Of the seven Strategic Concepts issued by NATO since 1949, all were approved by the NAC, with the exception of MC 14/3.
+Over time and since 1949, the decision-making process with regard to the Strategic Concept has evolved, but a constant feature is their adoption by Allies on the basis of consensus.
+The North Atlantic Council (NAC) is the authority in charge of adopting the Alliance’s strategic documents; the most recent Strategic Concepts have been adopted at NAC meetings at the level of Heads of State and Government during a NATO Summit.
+Of the eight Strategic Concepts issued by NATO since 1949, all but one were approved by the NAC.1

-Before reaching the NAC, there are many stages of discussion, negotiating and drafting that take place.
-Interestingly, during the Cold War, strategic concepts were principally drawn up by the military for approval by the political authorities of the Alliance.
-They were classified documents with military references (MC), which are now accessible to the public.
-Since the end of the Cold War, the drafting has clearly been led by political authorities, who have been advised by the military.
-This reversal stems from the fact that since 1999, NATO has adopted a far broader definition of security, where dialogue and cooperation are an integral part of NATO’s strategic thinking.
-In addition, the 1991, 1999 and the 2010 Strategic Concepts were conceived and written to be issued as unclassified documents and released to the public.
+Before reaching the NAC, there are several stages of consultation, engagement, drafting and negotiation that take place.
+Interestingly, during the Cold War, Strategic Concepts were principally drawn up by the military for approval by the political authorities of the Alliance.
+They were classified documents with military references (MC).
+Since the end of the Cold War, the political authorities have been in the lead, drawing on advice from the military.
+This change stems from the fact that since 1999 NATO has adopted a broader definition of security, where dialogue and cooperation are an integral part of NATO’s strategic thinking.
+Furthermore, all four Strategic Concepts since 1991 bore no classification and were released to the public.

 From 1949 until the end of the Cold War